Slick Write is intended for desktop and laptop use, but feel free to look around.

-Slick Write is a free tool that checks your writing for potential stylistic mistakes and other features of interest.
+Slick Write is a powerful, free tool that makes it easy to check your writing for grammar errors, potential stylistic mistakes, and other features of interest.
 Whether you're a blogger, novelist, or student writing an essay for school, Slick Write can help take your writing to the next level.
 Curious?
 Try a quick demo, or enter your own text in the editor tab.

 The extensions are the easiest way to submit your work to Slick Write.
 They're available for the following software: